azazelo/rslog/README.md

   Parses data in file, calculates counts

 ####  Presenter < Worker
-  Format output and prepares it for output
+  Format result and prepares it for output

 ####  RSlog
   Runs Container.process_all and show output: